AkaraTawng/my-team-page-devio/README.md

 - Go to live [site](https://my-team-page-chris-cham.netlify.app/)
 - See the demo [here](https://devchallenges.io/solutions/tYfAaAPolbMB87S4dKbz)
 - This was my first time making a staggered, assymetrical layout like this.
-It was quite challenging, but after researching CSS grid I was able to implement it.
+It was quite challenging, but after researching and experimenting with CSS grid I was able to implement it.

 ### Built With